Comicbook: Spider-Man: Noir

 .
 Spider-Man encourages everybody

-shot anybody to not
+shot anybody to surrender and not

-joining the Crime Master on death row.
+join the Crime Master on death row.

 , stabs him to death with his surgical implements